Advertisement

 5 / 6

 But gluten-free diets have been adopted by people without these conditions.
 Why?
 Some eliminated the protein from their diet because they believe they are intolerant to it, while others swear off gluten in an attempt to lose weight.
-But research suggests gluten is unlikely the cause of your bulging belly—and there’s no direct link between eliminating gluten and losing weight.
+But research suggests gluten is unlikely a contributor to extra pounds—and there’s no direct link between eliminating gluten and losing weight.
 In fact, gluten-free products are often high in calories and fat, which could lead to weight gain.
 Meanwhile, some healthy whole grains contain gluten, and avoiding them could deprive your body of valuable nutrients, like protein.

 “I would just say, as a general takeaway, anything that eliminates an entire food group just won't work,” Baranowski advises.
 “So, I would avoid eliminating entire food groups, and anything too restrictive; it's not going to have long-term success.”